 Early Life

-William Patrick Foley II was born on December 29, 1944, in Austin, Texas, and spent part of his childhood in Ottawa, Ontario.
-He developed a passion for ice hockey early in life.
-He attended the United States Military Academy at West Point, where he earned a B.S. in 1967.
-While at West Point, he made significant earnings in the stock market.
+William Patrick Foley II was born on December 29, 1944, in Austin, Texas.
+He spent his childhood in Texas and Ottawa, Ontario.
+Foley developed a passion for ice hockey during his youth.
+He attended the United States Military Academy (West Point), where he invested in the stock market.
+After graduating, he served in the U.S. Air Force, where he negotiated million-dollar defense contracts.

 Rise to Success